 Globally cannabis usage is seen in 129-190 million people, next is amphetamines, cocaine and opioids.
 According to the American Medical Association 13.5 % of the US population has an Alcohol Abuse Disorder.
 Alcohol Abuse disorders are particularly common among bipolar disorders patients, with a long term prevalence of 50%.
 Nearly, US$ 200 billion-250 billion would be required to cover all costs related to drug treatment worldwide.

-- Track 7-7Drug addiction in Children and Adolescents
+- Track 9-7Drug addiction in Children and Adolescents

 Bipolar disorder is also commonly named as Manic-depressive illness, treated by mood stabilizers but sometimes, antidepressants and antipsychotics are used along with a mood stabilizer.
 Disorders in Anxiety are treated using b-blockers, anti-depressants and anti-anxiety medications.
-Drugs like Methylphenidate, Amphetamine which acts as stimulants are used to for Attention deficit hyperactivity disorder occurring in both adults and children.
+Drugs like Methylphenidate, Amphetamine which acts as stimulants are used to for Attention Deficit Hyperactivity Disorder (ADHD) occurring in both adults and children.
 Many types of psychological treatments are proven to be effective.

 Drug induced disorder is identified by use of one or many drugs results to a clinical impairment or distress.
 Alcohol related dementia is a form of dementia caused by long-term, excessive drinking, leads to neurological damage and impaired mental condition.
 Drugs like amphetamines, or its substitutes, are known to induce "Amphetamine psychosis" when they are abused.